JBL Charge 4 vs. UE Boom 3: Not a Fair Fight (One Exception)

 - Overall, the sound doesn’t differ much, and both offer great sound for this price and size.

 - It weighs 2.1 pounds and is 8.7 inches long.
 It’s still small enough that it can be held in one hand.

 - It looks not the best looking, but at least it has a base to sit on (relative to Flip 4).

-- It comes in 10 different colors (Black, Blue, Forest Green, Grey, Pink, Red, Sand, Teal, and White).
-The amount of color options is a departure from how JBL typically operates, but the colors plain and not overly appealing.
+- It comes in 10 different colors (Black, Blue, Forest Green, Grey, Pink, Red, Sand, Teal, and White), but the colors are plain and not overly appealing.

 - The port cover is perfect.
 It stays latched (for waterproofing), but it’s easy to open.
 This is something that Flip 4 could learn from its big brother.

 - You can plug in your old school devices because there’s a 3.5mm port.

 - Like UE’s lineup, it’s entirely waterproof (IPX7 rating).
 It can be submerged in water for up to 30 minutes.

 - While it’s waterproof, you have to let it air out if it gets wet because the water gets in between the radiators on the sides and makes the sound muffled.